milosgarunovic/tinyurl/README.md

   - [ ] Docker and testcontainers (docker should be added anyway so people can deploy in their local env in minutes and test stuff out)
 - [x] Add statistics for how many times a route has been called
-  - [ ] Statistics should hold date accessed and number of times.
-Maybe group by minute/hour?
   - [ ] Add source query parameter so statistics can be more accurate from where request originated.
 See if there's any alternative for this
 - [ ] Add ability to limit creation of account to only one user